 i have been buying porcupine hair for the past 30 years. i buy several pounds of hair each year. i need it for my craft of roach making. i am looking for a long term business deal with anyone that is willing to provide me with hair. i will buy it year after year. it can be a continuing source of extra income every year. the season for winter hair is usually between september and march. a person could make several hundred dollars a year by making use of the porkys that would otherwise be wasted. i have found that i cant get good hair from many of the supply houses. or from the auction sites. i cant compete with them in buying hair either. they tend to charge alot and just give a few strands of long hair. they pull the longer hair out and sell it for more money. i even bought these higher priced bundles of hair and not gotten much long hair. i have bought porcupine hair in pound lots and still didnt get much long hair. many dancers want roaches with long front hair but they just dont seem to understand that the average roachmaker doesnt have access to alot of long hair.

-i do not sell hair. it is to hard to come by and i need it for my art.
+i do not sell hair and for sure I will not sell you the long hair I collect. it is to hard to come by and i need it for my art.